What is Sauce Connect Proxy?

 How Sauce Connect Proxy Works

-Sauce Connect Proxy is based on a proprietary protocol that runs over TLS and is available for use by any Sauce Labs account.
+This white paper contains an in-depth overview of Sauce Connect Proxy.
 For information on downloading, setting up, and configuring Sauce Connect Proxy in your network architecture, please see the topics under Getting Started with Sauce Connect Proxy and Sauce Connect Proxy Setup and Configuration.

-All requests and responses between the browsers running the Selenium test and the web servers pass through it.
+Once Sauce Connect Proxy connection is established, all requests and responses between the browsers running the Selenium test and the web servers may be configured to pass through it.
 Since Sauce Connect Proxy is just being used internally in your Sauce Labs testing, it doesn't matter which port it uses.
 A free port is allocated dynamically when Sauce Connect Proxy is started.

 Why Docker?